Delhi Police protest against assault by lawyers; police chief urges them to return to duty

 The police personnel protested over inaction against lawyers who attacked them at Tis Hazari court complex and at Saket court.

-Delhi Police personnel on Tuesday held a massive protest outside their headquarters near Income Tax Office over inaction against lawyers who attacked them at Tis Hazari court complex and at Saket court, PTI reported.
+Delhi Police personnel on Tuesday held a massive protest outside their headquarters near Income Tax Office over inaction against lawyers who attacked their colleagues at Tis Hazari court complex and at Saket court, PTI reported.

 At least 15 people were injured and 17 vehicles were set on fire during a clash between lawyers and policemen outside the Tis Hazari court on Saturday allegedly over parking.
-This was followed by an assault of another policeman on Monday.
-A video surfaced in which a group of lawyers heckled and assaulted him as he tried to leave the spot on his motorbike.
+This was followed by an assault of another policeman on Monday at Saket court.
+A video surfaced in which a group of lawyers heckled and assaulted him as he tried to leave the spot on his motorcycle.

 Delhi Police Commissioner Amulya Patnaik urged protesting police personnel to return to work, and said they should behave like a “disciplined force”.
 He assured them that their concerns will be addressed.